Gravitational Collapse: Generalizing Oppenheimer-Snyder and a Conjecture on Horizon Formation Time: Introduction

 In Section 2, to facilitate a smooth joining of the two geometries at the surface of the star, we use Painlev\'e--Gullstrand (PG) coordinates \cite{12,13,14} for the $k=0$ case and a Novikov-like coordinate system inspired by Novikov’s approach \cite{15} for the $k=1$ case.
 These coordinate systems are adapted to freely falling observers and help us avoid coordinate singularities on the horizon.
-By expressing both the interior and exterior metrics in these coordinate systems, we can directly compare them at the stellar surface boundary.
+The use of PG coordinates for OS and more general dust collapse has been explored in previous works: Ref.~ \cite{K2} analyzed the OS collapse of a $k=0$ FLRW interior in PG coordinates, while Ref.~ \cite{K3} extended this framework to the broader class of Lema\^itre--Tolman--Bondi (LTB) solutions, which include both $k=0$ and $k=1$ FLRW as special cases.
+By expressing both the interior and exterior metrics in PG and Novikov-like coordinate systems, we directly compare them at the stellar surface boundary.
 This enables us to derive the equations governing the motion of the stellar surface during collapse and to obtain physical quantities such as the density and pressure.
 We also derive the junction conditions for a smooth connection between two spacetimes.
 These conditions require not only the continuity of the metric across the boundary but also the continuity of the extrinsic curvature \cite{2}.
 This confirms that the two geometries can be joined smoothly without introducing any thin-shell matter to the surface, thus ensuring a physically consistent description of the collapsing star.
+It should be noted that the study of OS collapse is independent of the chosen coordinate system.
+All information about collapse, including horizon dynamics and stellar matter properties, can be derived using any coordinate system.
+Here, however, we use a unified coordinate system for both inside and outside the star.
+This simplifies the interpretation of the results and enables generalization to arbitrary black hole geometries.